Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 Next, you break down the cohort into two behavioral cohorts: those who have connected to a social media account and those who haven’t.

-After that, you have to plot the two cohort data over a specific time period and compare it.
+After that, you have to plot the two cohort data over a specific time period and compare them.
 If there’s a big discrepancy between the two, your hypothesis may be right.

 All that is left to do is act on the insights.
 For example, you could ensure that users do add their social accounts by adding the task to the new user onboarding checklist or prompting existing customers with in-app messages.